mr-jameson/transplant/README.md

 #### Trello
+Agile project management was employed throughout the building of the application.
+Although extensive planning was undertaken in the beginning,the planning was adaptive.
+The project evolved over its development in response to limited time available to complete the app.

-Trello has been utilised to manage and track tasks within the project.
+Trello has been utilised to manage and track tasks throughout the project.

 View live trello board here: